-To ensure we're meeting the needs of our customers and communities we invest in listening to their expectations, concerns and ideas.
+To ensure we're meeting the needs of our customers, communities, and stakeholders, we invest in listening to their expectations, concerns and ideas.

 We continue to hear that safety should never be compromised and that electricity affordability remains the core overriding concern for many.
-At the same time, in addition to keeping the lights on, it is clear our customers want greater choice and control around their energy solutions, with a strong interest in renewables and other energy-related technologies.
+At the same time, in addition to keeping the lights on, it is clear our customers want greater choice and control around their energy solutions, with a strong interest in renewable energy, battery storage, electric vehicles, and other energy-related technologies.